Traditional Workers' Compensation Laws Are Changing

 "Over the past decade, state after state has been dismantling America’s workers’ comp system with disastrous consequences for many of the hundreds of thousands of people who suffer serious injuries at work each year, a ProPublica and NPR investigation has found.
-"The cutbacks have been so drastic in some places that they virtually guarantee injured workers will plummet into poverty."
+The cutbacks have been so drastic in some places that they virtually guarantee injured workers will plummet into poverty."

 Workers' Compensation in the Gig Economy

-Workers' Compensation Claims Are Dropping
+Decreased Workers' Compensation Claims

 As for the reduction in more expensive claims, “it does seem like claim severity has moderated in recent years,” he said.
 “I don’t have any reason to expect that that will change any time soon.”

 Work closely with your workers' compensation agent to ensure that both the employee's medical needs and your liability are covered.
-Work closely with your employees to make sure the claim is easy, timely, and correctly filed.
+Work closely with your employees to make sure the claim form is easy, timely, and correctly filed.
 Follow your insurance company guidelines.

-They learned that the employee had filed claims at her last five employers, none of whom were listed on the person's resume or job application.
-Though she had actually hurt herself on the current job, and the employer had the incident videotaped, she knew that the claim would bring her history to the attention of the employer.
+They learned that the employee had filed claims at their last five employers, none of whom were listed on the person's resume or job application.
+Though the employee had actually hurt themselves on the current job, and the employer had the incident videotaped, the employee knew that the claim would bring their history to the attention of the employer.

-Workers' Compensation Company's Services
+Workers' Compensation Company Services

 This service is helpful as is the training available from most companies about how to make accident reports and fill out workers' compensation claim forms.
-You can also contact your state workers' compensation office for help.
+You can also contact your state workers' compensation office for assistance.